Associate Human Resources Officer - P2

-Work experience: A minimum of two years of progressively responsible experience in human resources management, administration or related area.
-Relevant experience in a United Nations common system organization and knowledge on Quantum system is desirable.
+Work experience: A minimum of two years of progressively responsible experience in human resources management, administration or related area in an United Nations common system organization.
+Knowledge of Quantum system is desirable.

 Languages: Excellent knowledge of English and French.
 Working knowledge of a third UN language is an advantage.

 UNITAR is committed to achieving workforce diversity in terms of gender, nationality and culture.
 Qualified women, individuals from minority groups, indigenous groups, and persons with disabilities are equally encouraged to apply.
 All applications will be treated with the strictest confidentiality.

 English and French are the two working languages of UNITAR.
 Priority will be given to the applicants from the under-represented regions at UNITAR.
 There will be a probation period of 3 months.

 UNITAR staff members are subject to the authority of the UNITAR Executive Director and their appointments are limited to service with the Institute.